-How to Get an Overexcited Dog to Just Chill
+How to Get Your Overexcited New Dog to Just Chill

-If your dog loses their sh*t over anything from a squirrel to a guest, dog behaviorist Trish King has some tips.
+If your dog loses their sh*t over anything—from a squirrel to a guest.
+Here are some tips to curtail that.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Anticipating something fires up the seeking circuit in the brain, which releases pleasurable chemicals, like dopamine.
+Anticipating something fires up the seeking circuit in the brain, which releases pleasurable chemicals, such as dopamine.
 When a dog hunts, for example, that circuit is activated.
 The dog enjoys the act of hunting, which would be excellent in the natural world, where hunting would be necessary for survival.
 If a dog didn’t want to hunt, they probably wouldn’t survive long.
 When you think about it, hunting is the ultimate anticipatory act.